Skip to Main Content

 Adding Private Copies (PRIs)

-Prep the private copy
+Prep the Private Copy

 When we receive an instructor's private copy (PRI) to place on Course Reserves, we need to prepare it for circulation in the Library.